jeandrek/do-it/README.md

 * No type checking!!
 Bad programs will probably crash or produce nonsense results!
 * Probably unstable and buggy, not a mature project
 * Language not standardized
+* Imperative programs can get bugs that declarative programs are immune to

 ## Features
 * Lexically scoped local variables (allocated on the stack) and assignment